 Let’s explore some ways to mitigate the problems caused by these challenges.

-Reducing the challenge of adding new practice areas
+Four ways to reduce the challenges of expanding into new practice areas

 Four ways to mitigate the risks of learning new facets of law include considering overlapping areas of law that have some similarities, working with a mentor, going back to school, and doing pro bono work for non-profits.